 There are several tests your doctor may perform to see if you have kidney stones.

-- Imaging – one of the most reliable ways to see if you have kidney stones is to take a look at your abdomen with imaging tests.
-CT scans can detect very small stones that traditional abdominal X-rays may miss.
+- Imaging – one of the most reliable methods to see if you have kidney stones is to perform radiological examination.
+CT scans have high resolution and can detect very small stones in comparison with traditional abdominal X-rays.

 - Passed stones analysis – to determine the cause of your stones, your doctor may require you to urinate through a strainer.
-The stones that get caught will then get analyzed to determine their makeup and create a plan for treatment and prevention.
+The stones that get caught will then get analyzed to determine their origin and constitution in order to create a more reliable plan for treatment and prevention.

 Kidney Stones Treatment and Prevention

-The treatment of kidney stones is usually aimed towards combating the symptoms, as the ultimate way to overcome the condition is to pass the stones through urine.
-However, you can effectively dissolve kidney stones using several methods ranging from home remedies and lifestyle changes to surgery for larger stones.
+The treatment of kidney stones is initially aimed towards combating the symptoms.
+As an ultimate way to overcome this condition is to pass the stones through urine.
+However, you can effectively dissolve kidney stones using several methods ranging from home remedies and lifestyle changes to surgery for stones, not sensitive to traditional therapies.
 You can also prevent this condition in a number of ways.